Act Like a Lady, Think Like a Man

 Act Like a Lady, Think Like a Man: What Men Really Think About Love, Relationships, Intimacy, and Commitment is a 2009 self-help book by Steve Harvey with Denene Millner which describes for women Harvey's concept of how men really think of love, relationships, intimacy, commitment, and how to successfully navigate a relationship with a man.

+The book has been criticized for reinforcing gender stereotypes and toxic masculinity.

 Synopsis

 In the book, Harvey instructs women on how to be a "keeper" rather than a "sports fish".
 He asserts that men are "simple", and that women should understand that they can never be first in a man's life without understanding and accepting that men are driven by who they are, what they do, and how much they make.

 He says it's "just plain dumb" to let a man lock you into a monogamous premarital relationship, where you share a bed, bills, and even kids.
 The only way to convert your "committed relationship" into a marriage is to insist on setting a date for the wedding.